Best No Subscription Home Security Systems in 2025

 Image: John Carlsen, SafeWise

-We've done hands-on testing with every brand in this review—though it's been a few years with some of them.
+We've done hands-on testing with every brand in this review.
 Those experiences were a good starting point for putting this comparison together and ultimately determining our rankings.
-We also researched each brand's current offerings to reconfirm our conclusions.
+We also researched each brand's current offerings and talked to technology officers and other company representatives to gain insights and confirm our conclusions.

 All the brands we chose allow DIY installation and self-monitoring while offering optional professional monitoring.
 But unlike our other home security comparisons, we used a laser focus on self-monitoring and didn't allow pro monitoring to affect our rankings.
 Visit our methodology to learn more about how we test and review products.